Thought Leadership

 Spotlight: Oil Smart by Open Kitchen®

-• Oil quality and discard timing
+• Oil quality and optimal discard timing

 • Equipment calibration and cooking cycle analytics

-• Fryer-level data across all locations to ensure standardized performance
+• Fryer-level performance data across all locations

 Final Thoughts